 Health Monitoring (Need #41) Support is provided onsite or remotely to set up and calibrate the system to the required specifications.
 Navtech Radar notes: The background image can be by Google Maps provided by Navtech, or a background image can be provided by agency if preferred.
 Describe how the product monitors the operability of its components and field equipment.
 Researcher notes from demonstration: Navtech Radar offers health monitoring for its systems.
 Navtech Radar notes: The ClearWay system has substantial equipment health monitoring and reporting capabilities.
 System logs, warnings, and alarms are recorded in the database for troubleshooting and trend analysis.
-If provided VPN access, Navtech performs regular system checks to confirm equipment health and reduce the chance of failures. equipment neutri and reddee the chance of failures.
-Use by Transportation Agencies / Case Studies Researcher no City of 0 Texas D United Baltimo Navtech Rada ClearW case ba M25 M E4 Mote Kingdom re, MA Other Product Highlights Researcher no Navtech clean ler the road Future ir accident Navtech Rada ClearWa novations include ITS, Situational Awareness 2, CAV, Close Following, Beyond the Horizon, prediction and prevention, intersection monitoring, occupancy monitoring and reporting.
+If provided VPN access, Navtech performs regular system checks to confirm equipment health and reduce the chance of failures.
+Use by Transportation Agencies / Case Studies List the transportation agencies (and contacts if available) that currently use your AID product.
+Provide web links to case studies or other documentation featuring agency use of the product.
+Researcher notes from demonstration: City of Cocoa Beach, Florida DOT (included detection of vehicles and pedestrians at a traffic signal) Texas DOT United Kingdom Baltimore, MA Navtech Radar notes: ClearWay is being widely deployed in Europe and Asia, and references are available on a case by case basis.
+Following are links to case studies on the Navtech website: M25 Motorway - Navtech Radar E4 Motorway - Navtech Radar Bømlafjord Tunnel - Navtech Radar Mastrafjord - Navtech Radar Other Product Highlights Researcher no Navtech clean len the roads Future in accident Navtech Rada ClearWay zoom in Alternational product inginights if not previously noted.
+Anter a state of the previously noted.
+Radar's automated incident detection system is low maintenance, as there is not a need to ses, and road closures are not needed to perform maintainance since the radar is placed on side.
+Inovations include ITS, Situational Awareness 2, CAV, Close Following, Beyond the Horizon, prediction and prevention, intersection monitoring, occupancy monitoring and reporting.
+If notes: If the previously noted.
+If the previously noted.